wkhayrattee/training-phpextensions/MyFirstSteps/01/readme.md

 #### Zend Module Api No

-This comes from the constan `ZEND_MODULE_API` defined in [Zend/zend\_modules.h](https://github.com/php/php-src/blob/df4edde870ef42fdd8397f9d67c6c9b5d9b74bac/Zend/zend_modules.h#L36).
+This comes from the constant `ZEND_MODULE_API` defined in [Zend/zend\_modules.h](https://github.com/php/php-src/blob/df4edde870ef42fdd8397f9d67c6c9b5d9b74bac/Zend/zend_modules.h#L36).
 Changes in this number indicate a change in C APIs exported by the "Zend" half of php-src (Zend and TSRM directories)

 #### Zend Extension Api No